SammyKrosoft/SammyKrosoft.github.io/_posts/2020-01-23-How-To-Check-AD-Schema-Forest-Domain-Versions.md

 ---
 layout: post
-title: How to check AD Schema, Forest and Domain versions
+title: How to check AD Schema, Forest and Domain versions with PowerShell using [ADSI] type accelerator
 date: 2020-01-23 13:13
 tags: [Exchange,AD,PowerShell,Active Directory]
 ---